 Frank O'DonovanExistential psychotherapist

-I am an experienced UKCP psychotherapist and counsellor.
-I offer Skype and telephone sessions.
+I am an experienced UKCP Psychotherapist and Clinical Supervisor.

 I have worked in a wide variety of counselling settings including Guy's Hospital, Pentonville Prison, a bereavement centre and a university.
 I have worked with a wide range of people of different ages, social, ethnic and cultural backgrounds.